talhavawda/student-lab-sectioning/ifs-solver/Readme.md

     before we do the second process of merging the 2 solution files.
 And since both processes will have to be run by the user, I only want them to have to run this script once.
 So what I intend to do is to make the SeparateModifiedInputProcessing.py script do the first process, run the solver to obtain the solution for the new course requests, and then run the second process (instead of asking the user which process they want to run).
         - So since my running of the solver is in Java, I needed a way to run Java code from Python.
 I discovered the py4j package, but it wasn't installing when I tried to install it using the PyCharm Install packages option (my Python version I got installed is Python 3.8).
         I discovered on their website that it has been tested up till Python 3.7.
-            - So I downloaded Python 3.7 and decided to also create a Python 3.7 virtualenv virtual environment for this project - by going Project Structure ->
+            - So I downloaded Python 3.7 and decided to also create a Python 3.7 virtualenv virtual environment for this project - by going
-            SDKs -> Add ... - which is located at /venv-py37 in this project's directory and named Python 3.7 (ifs-solver) in the Project Structure, and I changed the Python Interpreter for SeparateModifiedInputProcessing.py to this virtual environment [Python 3.7 (ifs-solver)]
+            Project Structure -> SDKs -> Add ... - which is located at /venv-py37 in this project's directory and named Python 3.7 (ifs-solver) in the
+            Project Structure, and I changed the Python Interpreter for SeparateModifiedInputProcessing.py to this virtual environment [Python 3.7 (ifs-solver)].
             I then had to activate this virtual environment before I could install any packages inside it.
 Activated it using cmd by going to (changing the directory) this virtual environment's directory (which is located inside this project) and  to its Scripts folder and typing 'activate'.
 Installing any packages from the Packages tab of this virtual interpreter in Project Structure was giving an error each time, so I went back to the cmd window and installed the packages from there, using the command  "py -m pip install <packageName>", and it worked.
             I installed all the packages that SeparateModifiedInputProcessing and ModifiedInputProcessing use (beautifulsoup4, pandas, py4j)
-                - Since for the Python 3.7 virtual environment, the package's also weren't getting installed from the Install packages option in the Project Structure, and for Python 3.8 the py4j package similarly was giving an error from the install packages option in PyCharm, I decided to create a virtual environment for Python 3.8 and install the packages from cmd, and it worked.
+                - Since for the Python 3.7 virtual environment, the package's also weren't getting installed from the Install packages option in the
+                Project Structure, and for Python 3.8 the py4j package similarly was giving an error from the install packages option in PyCharm, I decided to create a virtual environment for Python 3.8 and install the packages from cmd, and it worked.
                 - I then changed the interpreters for the other Python scripts from the default Python 3.8 to the Python 3.8's virtualenv virtual environment [Python 3.8 (ifs-solver)] I created in this project
         - I've now discovered that Python virtual environments are for Python packages (specifically project dependencies involving them)